 To configure the JSON Data Bank, complete the following:

-that will be receiving a JSON object and select Add Output.
+Right-click the that will be receiving a JSON object and select Add Output.

 - In the Add Output wizard that displays, select Response> Traffic then choose JSON Data Bank from the All Tools list, and click the Finish button.
 A Response Traffic> JSON Data Bank node displays beneath the selected Messaging Client.

 - Double-click the Response Traffic> JSON Data Bank node.
 When you first chain the JSON Data Bank, there will be no JSON object stored within the tool.
 To initialize it with a JSON object, you can either select to the Literal tab and paste in the JSON text, or you can run your tool and the response object will automatically show up in the Expected JSON area.

 - Once the JSON Data Bank holds a JSON object, you can go to the JSON tab in the Expected JSON panel and select any portion of the object.
 Once selected, you can click on the Add button in the center to extract the value during runtime.
 The keyword "this" in the JSON tab represents the object itself.